-Name: Signature:
+Name: Date: Signature:

-The remaining provided a community of systems or components at:
+The following provides a summary of systems or components at:

 (Address)

-Deemed to be in need of "immediate r major repair" constituting the significant deficiencies " or "must find"

-r the end of their service life.
+Deemed to be in need of "immediate major repair" constituting the significant deficiencies " or "must find" defects and systems/components near the end of their service life.
 Please use back of sheet if required.

-Note: Your home inspection report hours to the Chief Examiner for rev along with inspection agreement must be forwarded within 48

-flours to the Chief Examiner for fev iew and evaluation.
+Note: Your home inspection report along with inspection agreement must be forwarded within 48 hours to the Chief Examiner for review and evaluation.

 SYSTEM - ITEM/COMPONENT IMPLICATION - Impact on client

 1

 2

 3

 4

 5

+°

 6

+0

+-

 7

 8

 9

 10.

-10.

 11.

-12

 12.